quicwg/base-drafts/draft-ietf-quic-transport.md

 between when the token is created and when the token is subsequently used.
 Thus, a token SHOULD have an expiration time, which could be either an explicit expiration time or an issued timestamp that can be used to dynamically calculate the expiration time.
-A server can retain the expiration time in the server-side store, or embed the encrypted value in the token.
+A server can store the expiration time or include it in an encrypted form in the token.

 It is unlikely that the client port number is the same on two different connections; validating the port is therefore unlikely to be successful.

 If the client has a token received in a NEW_TOKEN frame on a previous connection to what it believes to be the same server, it SHOULD include that value in the